douglasmccormickjr/PyInstaller-Assistance-Tools--PAT/README.md

 and here's my app using it....

-    source = resource_path("data\\some_archive.zip")
+    source = resource_path("data\my_archive_file.zip")

+that means the app/files look something like this in terms of directory structure:

+    C:\Path\To\Application\myscript_001.py
+    C:\Path\To\Application\data\my_archive_file.zip
+    C:\Path\To\Application\data\images\my_picture.jpg
+    ...

-(please note that the data/files/folders I'm bundling for my app are below the main executable/script that I'll be compiling...the "_MEIPASS" part in the function lets pyinstaller know that it's working as a compiled application...**VERY IMPORTANT: Please use the function "resource_path"** since the "pyi-fixspec.exe" application will be looking for that phrase/function while parsing/correcting the python application pathing)
+Please note that the data/files/folders I'm bundling for my app are below the main executable/script that I'll be compiling...the "_MEIPASS" part in the function lets pyinstaller know that it's working as a compiled application...**VERY IMPORTANT NOTE: Please use the function "resource_path"** since the "pyi-fixspec.exe" application will be looking for that phrase/function while parsing/correcting the python application pathing

 (2) Goto the directory containing the 2 batch files mentioned above and type in either: